Great Falls Tea Garden

 Moroccan Mint MoTEAto or Moroccan Mint MarTEAni

 Brew some gunpowder green tea with a few mint leaves infused at the same time.
 (Avoid the thick stems of the mint as they can add a bit of unwanted bitterness.)
+Or use an already blended Moroccan Mint tea.
 Strain and chill.

 Mix well and taste.
 Adjust to your taste preference, if necessary